Persuaded Search: Public Signals

-Note that when $Z_A=Z_B(0)=\emptyset$, then $\Phi(0)=0$ by construction, which implies that the principal induces the efficient stopping threshold following every $z\in Z$ and, by \autoref{prop:2}, extracts the full surplus.
-For example, when $F_z^\xi$ has full support over $\Theta$ for all realizations $z\in Z,$ the set $Z_A$ is trivially empty.
+Before we conclude this section, we make three points.
+First, when $F_z$ has full support over $\Theta$ for all realizations $z\in Z,$ the set $Z_A(0)$ is trivially empty.
 The following result provides a sufficient and necessary condition for $Z_B(0)$ to also be empty in this case.